Off Grid Living: Costs, Considerations and Preparation

 Cost of Land for Off-Grid Living

-According to the USDA Land Value survey, agricultural land prices in the USA average $3,160 per acre in 2020, which is the same as in 2019.
+According to the USDA Land Value Survey, agricultural land prices in the USA averaged $3,160 per acre in 2020, the same as in 2019.
 Cropland was valued at $4,100 per acre, and pasture land averaged $1,400.
-Remote land which isn’t already cultivated typically costs much less.
-Many people are able to find land for their off-grid property for $1,000 per acre, especially when buying 30 acres or more.
+Remote land that isn’t already cultivated typically costs much less.
+Many people can find land for their off-grid property for $1,000 per acre, especially when buying 30 acres or more.

 Keep in mind that, in addition to the actual cost of buying the land, you will probably have to pay many other land-related expenses, such as: